martinaalvera/Documentation/faq.rst

 Step 2: One-command procedure
 *****************************

-If you did not changed Instance user permissions you can just copy and paste this:
+If you did not change Instance user permissions you can just copy and paste this:

 ::